gbv/bartoc.org/README.md

 ### Requirements

-Requires at least Node.js 18 and an instance of [jskos-server](https://github.com/gbv/jskos-server) to connect to.
+Requires Node.js 22.19 or newer and an instance of [jskos-server](https://github.com/gbv/jskos-server) to connect to.
 Additional dependencies are listed in `package.json`.

 ### Install from sources